 In a class action, one or more people called the "class representatives" sue on behalf of themselves and other people with similar claims in the specific class action.
 All of these people together are the "Class" or "Class Members."
 In a class action, one court may resolve the issues for all Class Members, except for those who exclude themselves from the class.

 THE SETTLEMENTS

-7. How Do I Know If I May Be Included in the Class?
+6. How Do I Know If I May Be Included in the Class?

-The Settlement Classes for all of the Settlement Agreements include the following:
+The Settlement Classes for the Settlement Agreements with Shinyei and Taitsu include the following: